 - Place 40g oats in your food processor and pulse to a fine powder.

-- Add your drained chickpeas, 1 tsp vanilla extract, 60g almond butter, 3 tbsp maple syrup and a pinch of salt if using.
+- Add your drained chickpeas, 1 teaspoon vanilla extract, 60g almond butter, 3 tablespoons maple syrup and a pinch of salt if using.

 - Stir through 50g chocolate chips.
 Serve immediately or store, covered, in the fridge, until you’re ready to eat it.